 Looking bashful, he shook his head.
 “Nope.
 It’s always the same, like being in a violent whirlpool, struggling to stay afloat until I just surrender and fall beneath the waves.
 Then someone wakes me up and tells me I almost died.”
 Hearing his description, she felt everyone in the room tense up, herself included.
 After making sure that they would remain silent, she studied Rain closely, probing him with her chi.
 Surprisingly, he reacted at her examination, almost leaping out of his skin before laughing nervously.
 “Whoever did that, you should warn me first, it’s cold.”

 More and more interesting.
 “Tell no one of your discovery, rest for tonight boy, and go without the ring for tomorrow.
 I will set aside some time for us to work together in the evening and perhaps help you with your difficulties.
 You are still taking the Rising Dragon Elixir each morning?”
 Foolish child, others would kill for the chance to consume such a treasure, for him to balk because of a few unsavory ingredients was the height of idiocy.
-Seeing his confirmation, she had Tokta bring him back to his own tent, while keeping Alsantset and Mila behind, Song stay as well.
+Seeing his confirmation, she had Tokta bring him back to his own tent, leaving her alone with Alsantset, Mila and Song.

-She sat silently in front of the two women, enjoying watching them shift uncomfortably as they stood.
-Song was the exception, standing at attention without a single movement, staring straight ahead, unaffected by the mood.
-This one also took the elixir and cultivated with a ring as well.
+Sitting in front of the three women, Akanai enjoyed watching them shift uncomfortably beneath her gaze, using the silence to her advantage.
+Song was the exception, standing at attention without a single movement, staring straight ahead and unaffected by the mood.
+An exemplary young warrior, the former slave was also taking the elixir and cultivating with a Runic ring.
 Perhaps it was the combination of the two.
 “Song, did Rain’s description sound similar to your own experience in any way?”

 “Not at all, Lieutenant General.
 This lowly slave apologizes for her failure and lack of knowledge.”

-Nodding to herself, she pondered the subject some more.
+Song’s self esteem needed some work, but time would heal her wounds.
+Nodding in answer, Akanai pondered the subject some more.
 Perhaps it was just their innate talent, or some sort of resonance, or possibly even mere coincidence that both Adujan and Rain came so close to Awakening at the same time, but she had difficulty believing in coincidence.
 She made a note to check on Huushal’s progress, who was also taking the elixir but had given his ring away.
 The elixir’s effectiveness had always been in dispute, but the consensus was that while it could not be confirmed to help, it at the very least did not hinder progress, and if it was somehow being made more effective by the runic rings, then she would spare no cost in acquiring more of both.

 Perhaps Rain was not so poor a prospective husband after all, but she still disliked the idea of Mila becoming a third wife, with Mei Lin having already staked her claim and Rain having made the choice to pursue Adujan.
 What was left for poor Mila?
 She would be fated to beg for what scraps of affection remained, and Rain might even continue to add to his harem, his lusty appetite unable to be satiated by only three wives.